-Section 15: Accommodation for Religious Observances
+Section 16: Accommodation for Religious Observances

-- A. A RN whose personal religious beliefs require abstention from work during certain periods of time may elect to work overtime to compensate for time lost by meeting those religious requirements. - B. To the extent that such modifications in work schedules do not interfere with the efficient accomplishment of the VA's mission, the Department shall in each instance afford the RN the opportunity to work compensatory time earned and shall in each instance grant compensatory time used to a RN requesting such time off for religious observances when the RN's personal religious beliefs require that RN abstain from work during certain periods of the workday or workweek. - C. For the purpose stated in Paragraph B of this Section, the RN may work such compensatory time earned before or after the granting of compensatory time used.
+- A. A RN whose personal religious beliefs require abstention from work during certain periods of time may request to work compensatory or overtime to compensate for time lost by meeting those religious requirements. - B. To the extent that such modifications in work schedules do not interfere with the VA's mission, the Department shall in each instance afford the RN the opportunity to work compensatory time earned and shall in each instance grant compensatory time used to a RN requesting such time off for religious observances when the RN's personal religious beliefs require that RN abstain from work during certain periods of the workday or workweek. - C. For the purpose stated in Paragraph B of this Section, the RN may work such compensatory time earned before or after the granting of compensatory time used.
 Advanced compensatory time used should be repaid with the appropriate amount of compensatory time earned within a reasonable amount of time.

 Compensatory overtime shall be credited on an hour by hour basis or authorized fractions thereof.
 Appropriate records will be kept of compensatory overtime earned and used.

-Section 16: Advanced Annual/Sick Leave
+Section 17: Advanced Annual/Sick Leave

 - A. A RN may be advanced all annual leave that will accrue up to the end of the leave year.
-However, advanced annual leave may not be granted to a temporary RN beyond the date set for the expiration of the RNs temporary appointment, or to any RN if there is a likelihood that the RN will retire, be separated, or resign from the VA before the date the RN will have earned the leave.
-Upon separation, RNs must repay the balance of any remaining advanced annual leave; however, a RN may request a waiver in writing. - B. Advanced sick leave may be combined with annual leave, compensatory time or leave without pay when necessary to cover one continuous period of absence. - C. The application for advanced leave will be processed and approved promptly. - D. Advanced leave may be approved in accordance with the RN's type of appointment.
+However, advanced annual leave may not be granted to a temporary RN beyond the date set for the expiration of the RNs temporary appointment.
+Upon separation, RNs must repay the balance of any remaining advanced annual leave; however, a RN may request a waiver in writing. - B. Advanced sick leave may be combined with annual leave, compensatory time or leave without pay when necessary to cover one continuous period of absence. - C. The application for advanced leave will be processed and approved or disapproved promptly.
+Upon request, the RN will be provided the name of the Department official to whom they should submit their request. - D. Advanced leave may be approved in accordance with the RN's type of appointment.
 The RN will not be required to utilize any annual leave prior to utilizing the advanced sick leave. - E. Denials of requests for advanced leave will be conveyed in writing to the RN promptly and will contain an explanation of the reasons for the denial. - F. The Department agrees to notify RNs of the ability to request advanced leave annually and individually to RNs as the need arises.

-Section 17: Voluntary Leave Transfer Program
+Section 18: Voluntary Leave Transfer Program